 Ball-and-stick model of the styrene monomer.

-Styrene, also known as vinylbenzene, is a colorless, oily, toxic, liquid hydrocarbon, important as a monomer of polystyrene.
+Styrene, also known as vinylbenzene, is a colorless, oily, toxic, liquid hydrocarbon, important as a monomer (building block) of polystyrene.
 It is also a monomer of styrene-butadiene rubber (SBR), the artificial rubber most commonly used in pneumatic tires.
 Styrene, a derivative of benzene, is found in coal tar and essential oils.

 |melting point||-30.0°C (243.15°F)|